 Based on an analysis of existing infrastructure, conceptual design, of high-level maps and routing, candidate specifications and a system-level overview of the potential infrastructure was provided.
-This analysis in turn became a roadmap for financial analysis and business modeling, and for future decisions (potentially including detailed engineering, construction, and operations).
+This analysis in turn became a roadmap for business modeling and for future decisions (potentially including detailed engineering, construction, and operations).